A model structure on the category of diffeological spaces: Comparison with the model category

 By \cite[Theorem~3.3]{Haraguchi}, $\NumG$ has a finitely generated model structure that is Quillen equivalent to that of $\Top$ under the adjunction $(i,\nu)$, where $i$ is the inclusion of $\NumG$ into $\Top$ and $\nu = TD$ is the coreflection $\Top \to \NumG$.
-Since $\Top$ is Quillen equivalent to $\NumG$, and since $D \colon \NumG \to \Diff$ reflects weak equivalences, we see that the homotopy category of topological spaces $\Ho\Top$ can be embedded, up to adjoint equivalence, into $\Ho\Diff$.
+Thus, there is a sequence of Quillen equivalences between model categories

-To prove that the adjunction $(T,D)$ is a Quillen equivalence, it suffices to show that the unit $X \to DTX$ is a weak equivalence for every cofibrant object $X \in \Diff$.
-We do believe that this is surely the case.
-However, it should be noted that there are interesting examples of non-cofibrant $X$ such that $X \to DTX$ is not a weak equivalence.
+As a final note of the paper, we remark that there are non-cofibrant, but still geometrically interesting, diffeological spaces $X$ which have smooth homotopy groups not isomorphic to their continuous homotopy groups.
+Note that for such an $X$ the map $X \to DTX$ is not a weak equivalence, and hence it does not have the smooth homotopy type of a topological space.

-As an example, consider the irrational torus $\mathbb{T}_{\theta}$.
-We have shown in Example~\ref{ex:irrational torus} that the smooth fundamental group of $\mathbb{T}_{\theta}$ is isomorphic to $\mathbb{Z}^2$, while on the other hand, $T\mathbb{T}_{\theta}$ has the trivial fundamental group because it is an indiscrete topological space.
+To illustrate the situation, take the irrational torus $\mathbb{T}_{\theta}$.
+We have shown in Example~\ref{ex:irrational torus} that the smooth fundamental group of $\mathbb{T}_{\theta}$ is isomorphic to $\mathbb{Z}^2$; while on the other hand, $T\mathbb{T}_{\theta}$ has the trivial fundamental group because it is an indiscrete topological space.
 From this we observe the following.